CloudContactAI/docs/docs/Learn/webhooks-types.md

 **When it's sent:**

-* Message has been delivered to the carrier
+* Message has been sent to the Contact.
 * Occurs for both individual messages and campaign messages
 * Includes pricing and segmentation information